cloudacademypilot/mlops-with-azure-machine-learning/steps/2_triggering-azure-machine-learning-jobs-with-github-actions/documentation.md

     ![Details](./assets/3_entermail.jpg "Details")

-4. verify your account by solving a puzzle and click on **create account.**
+4. Verify your account by solving a puzzle and click on **create account.**

 5. Next you will receive a GitHub Launch Code to your email address.
 Enter the code and your GitHub account is ready.